 Consumers are increasingly aware of the ecological impact of packaging.
 According to recent polls, most Americans would be willing to pay more for goods in order to avoid using unnecessary pollutants.
 But many retailers struggle to overcome their dependency on plastic and cardboard.

-Ultimately, this all serves to demonstrate that the benefits of micro-fulfilment reach far further than might be immediately obvious.
+Ultimately, this all serves to demonstrate that the benefits of micro-fulfillment reach far further than might be immediately obvious.
 So far, we have only scratched the surface of its potential to help retailers operate more sustainably.
-But as the model continues to gain traction, we will begin to see clearly just how much of an environmental game-changer micro-fulfilment could be.
+But as the model continues to gain traction, we will begin to see clearly just how much of an environmental game-changer micro-fulfillment could be.